Removing a repossession from your credit report may seem to be a daunting task, but it is possible. You just need to meet a certain set of criteria.

 Not Having a Repo Reported

 If you obtain your report and do not see a repossession, then you may be in luck.
-I learned this with both of my repossessions, that there are circumstances where a repo will not be reported.
+I learned this with both of my repossessions.
+There are circumstances where they will not report a repo.

 In my first repossession, I owed $1200 on a title loan.
 It was my first car that I ever bought on my own and it worked perfectly fine.
 I needed money for other reasons, using my car as collateral.